This is the multi-page printable view of this section. Click here to print.

 • Status: Server status

-• When adding a Virtual Server connection, click the Add button
+• When adding Virtual Server connection, click the Add button

-• When removing a Virtual Server connection, click the Disconnect button
+• When removing Virtual Server connection, click the Disconnect button

 Snapshot List

-Block Storage List page allows you to view the snapshot of the selected resource.
+On the Block Storage List page, you can view snapshots of the selected resource.

 DescriptionSnapshot description